lammps/lammps/doc/src/fix_mdi_qmmm.rst

 charges on the QM atom are used to re-calculate the MM force field, resulting in altered forces on the MM atoms.

-The input script for performing a *potential* mode QMMM simulation should do the following:
+The input script for performing a *potential* mode QM/MM simulation should do the following:

-* delete all bonds (angles, dihedrals, etc) bewteen QM atoms
+* delete all bonds (angles, dihedrals, etc) between QM atoms
 * define a hybrid pair style which includes a Coulomb-only pair sub-style
-* define no bonds (angles, dihederals, etc) which involve both QM and MM atoms
+* define no bonds (angles, dihedrals, etc) which involve both QM and MM atoms
 * define a force field (pair, bonds, angles, optional kspace) for the entire system

 The first operation can be performed using the :doc:`delete_bonds
 <delete_bonds>` command.
-See the examples/QUANTUM/NWChem/in.* files
+See the ``examples/QUANTUM/NWChem/in.*`` files
 for examples of how to do this.

-The second operation is necessary so that this fix can calculate the Coulomb potentail for the QM atoms.
+The second operation is necessary so that this fix can calculate the Coulomb potential for the QM atoms.

 The third bullet is required to have a consistent model, but is not checked by LAMMPS.

 The fourth bullet implies that non-bonded non-Coulombic interactions (e.g. van der Waals) between QM/QM and QM/MM pairs of atoms are computed by LAMMPS.
 However, some QM codes do not want the MM code (LAMMPS) to compute QM/QM van der Waals interactions.
 NWChem is an example.
-In this case, the coefficients for thoes interactions need to be turned off, which typically requires the atom types for the QM atoms be different than those for the MM atoms.
+In this case, the coefficients for those interactions need to be turned off, which typically requires the atom types for the QM atoms be different than those for the MM atoms.

-See the examples/QUANTUM/NWChem/in.* files for examples of input scripts for QMMM simulations using the *potential* mode.
+See the ``examples/QUANTUM/NWChem/in.*`` files for examples of input scripts for QM/MM simulations using the *potential* mode.
 Those scripts also illustrate how to turn off QM/QM van der Waals interactions.

 ----------